The following is a guest post. If interested in submitting a guest post, please read my

 guest posting policy and then contact me.

-Recurring monthly costs can add up quickly without you noticing.
+Recurring monthly costs can add up quickly and before know it, they’re already affecting your personal finance big time.
 They can chip in to your income, leaving you with less to squirrel away for a rainy day!

-Just by taking a look at your recurring monthly costs and learning where to make cuts can lead to you saving a significant amount of money over the year!
+Just by taking a look at your recurring monthly expenses and learning where to make cuts can lead to you saving a significant amount of money over the year!

 Let’s start by looking at some examples of recurring costs, and ways to lower them: